vapor-community/PassKit/Sources/Orders/Orders.docc/DistributeUpdate.md

 Whether you include the routes or not, you'll want to add a model middleware that sends push notifications and updates the ``Order/updatedAt`` field when your order data updates.
 The model middleware could also create and link the ``Order`` during the creation of the order data, depending on your requirements.

-See <doc:OrderData> for more information.
+See <doc:OrderData#Order-Data-Model-Middleware> for more information.

 ### Apple Push Notification service